bobbingwide/oik-sc-help/readme.txt

 This version matches the child plugin xyz in oik v1.17

 == Changelog ==
+= 1.20.6 =
+* Changed: There've been a few changes I forgot to ship
+* Tested: With WordPress 5.7.1 and WordPress Multi Site
+* Tested: With PHP 8.0
+* Tested: With Gutenberg 10.4.1

 = 1.20.3 =
 * Changed: Implement oiksc_shortcodes_components to map shortcodes to components [github bobbingwide oik-sc-help issues 3]
 * Changed: Add Help and Syntax for WooCommerce shortcodes [github bobbingwide oik-sc-help issues 4]